EMODnet workshop in London to steer the development of key biological data products for the marine realm (10th October 2017).

 The INQUA-PAGES conference for early-career researchers on 'Impacts of sea-level rise from past to present' will be held from 26-29 August 2018, Utrecht, the Netherlands.
 It will facilitate scientific exchange between early-career researchers (ECRs) from a broad range of disciplines working with sea-level change.

 The 10th International Conference on Ecological Informatics (ICEI2018) will be held from 24-28 September 2018 in Jena, Germany.
 It will bring together researchers interested in data-intensive ecology – both from an ecological and a computer science point of view.

-This symposium will present the state-of-the-art research of remote sensing in ecology and conservation and discuss a vision for the future of remote sensing in ecological applications.
+This Remote Sensing in Ecology Workshop aims to synthesize the recent developments in ecology in the Netherlands that are achieved through the application of remote sensing tools and the use of remotely sensed data.
 W. Daniel Kissling will present the eEcoLiDAR project with a talk about the 3D reconstruction of animal habitats from airborne laser scanning data.

 The Macroecology 2019 meeting will be the 13th annual meeting of the specialist group Macroecology of the Ecological Society of Germany, Austria, and Switzerland (GfÖ).
 It will be held at the Biocenter of the University of Würzburg, Germany.
 The topic is ‚Bridging local patterns and global challenges‘, with contributions from ‘small data’ to questions of global relevance for biodiversity research.
 The conference will foster the dialogue between empiricists dealing with local patterns, bioinformaticians, data scientists, theoreticians and modellers from central Europe and beyond, promoting scientific exchange and progress.
 More information is found here.